 The main attraction of commercial solutions is that you don’t need to think about designing, developing and maintaining software: just buy or subscribe to a product and reap the benefits.
 Custom development is different — you’re responsible for building a toolkit that you can benefit from.

 To build your own recommendation system, start by studying existing solutions and looking at the typical behavior of your audience.
 This should help you decide what kinds of features you might need: a tool to monitor audience activity like with Google Analytics, a tool to customize how many articles to suggest, a tool to place different ads on different pages, and so on.

 Once you have a more or less complete list of features, talk to software development companies that have already built content recommendation systems.
-Most development companies have business analysts to help you define clear product requirements and crystalize your expectations into a concrete product development plan.
+Most web development services companies have business analysts to help you define clear product requirements and crystalize your expectations into a concrete product development plan.
 At Lemberg, Anastasiia Lepuha creates user stories and product requirements.
 You can learn more about Anastasiia in one of our LinkedIn posts.

 Start collecting and preparing relevant data about your readers